TerpDev/CubeWikiPackage/README.md

 The CubeWikiAction plugin has two features you can use to enhance your regular Filament panels

 ### HelpAction
-The helpaction allows you to add an help button to the navbar beside your user menu, you can add important pages to this button which open an dropdown and if you click on one of the pages it will open a slideover with the content of that page from your WikiCube knowledge base.
+The helpaction allows you to add a help button to the navbar beside your user menu, you can add important pages to this button which open a dropdown and if you click on one of the pages it will open a slideover with the content of that page from your WikiCube knowledge base.

 The pages get a slug in the API of WikiCube, add the right slug here to show it in the dropdown.